Vietnamese Tofu and Garlic Chive Soup with Ground Pork (Canh Dau Hu He Nau Thit Bam)

 Description

-A very simple soup that takes no more than 15 minutes to make.
-Serve as a side soup in Vietnamese home cooking.
+A very simple soup made with garlic chives, tofu, and ground pork as the protein of choice.
+It takes no more than 15 minutes to make.
+Serve as a side soup alongside steamed white rice for a classic taste of Vietnamese home cooking.

 Ingredients